TexasInstruments/mcupsdk-core/docs_src/docs/api_guide/examples/drivers/tmu_operations.md

   make command (see \ref MAKEFILE_BUILD_PAGE)
 - Establish connections as mentioned in External Connections section
 - Launch a CCS debug session and run the executable, see \ref CCS_LAUNCH_PAGE
-- Use an Oscilloscope to view the square wave on DAC output pin.
+- View the console log for results

 # Sample Output